Document retention requirements in Australia

 Document inventory.
 Catalogue every type of document produced or received across the organisation.
 Include physical files, digital records, emails, instant messages and cloud-stored documents.

 Retention schedule.
 Map each document type to its applicable retention period, citing the specific legal basis.
-Where multiple obligations apply (e.g., a contract that is both a commercial record and contains personal data), apply the longest required period.
+Where multiple obligations apply (e.g., a contract that is both a commercial record and contains personal information), apply the longest required period.

 Storage and security.
 Define where documents are stored, who has access and what security measures protect them.
 Encryption, access controls and backup procedures should be documented.